 Ok, let’s head outside and I’ll show you the garden.

-If you go through that little wooden gate I mentioned back at the start of this post, you’ll find yourself standing in front of the chook pen.
-They have a little yellow house to roost in, and a big pen covered with a grape vine to play in.
-But through the day we open the gate and they hang out in the orchard too.
+If you went through that little wooden gate I mentioned back at the start of this post, you’d find yourself standing in front of the chook pen.
+They had a little yellow house to roost in, and a big pen covered with a grape vine to play in.
+But through the day we’d open the gate and they’d hang out in the orchard too.
 See the black square bin in the photo above?
-Worms live in there.
+Worms lived in there.

-Here’s Jesse’s vegie garden and cubby, fenced off from the chooks, who would otherwise destroy it:
+Here’s Jesse’s vegie garden and cubby, fenced off from the chooks, who would otherwise have destroyed it:

-We’ve got a separate pen for our meat chickens, and they hang out under our fig and mandarine trees:
+We had a separate pen for our meat chickens, and they hung out under our fig and mandarine trees:

-Now on the other side of the house, if you step outside our new kitchen door, there’s a garden of wild greens, and the beautiful mosaic path Paula made, leading to my vegie garden:
+Now on the other side of the house, if you stepped outside our kitchen door, there was a garden of wild greens and the mosaic path, leading to my vegie garden:

-My favourite piece of garden art is here too, a stencil I painted onto a piece of tin Paula gave me.
-She flattened it and added some barbed wire as a frame:
+My favourite piece of garden art is here too, a stencil I painted onto a piece of tin, which was flattened and had some barbed wire as a frame:

-Now here’s my vegie garden, where most of my gardening efforts are concentrated:
+This was my vegie garden, where most of my gardening efforts were concentrated:

-It’s got raised beds, and a fence around it to keep out animals.
-I try to plant out roughly a square metre each month for us to eat.
+It had raised beds, and a fence around it to keep out animals.
+I tried to plant out roughly a square metre each month for us to eat.
 To know more about how I produce maximum food from this, read my page, How To Really Grow Food In Your Backyard.

-This bed here is just ripening up, and we’ll be eating from it soon:
+This bed here was just ripening up, soon to be eaten:

-But we’re already eating zucchinis while we polish off the last of winter’s spinach, broccoli and beetroots:
+We were already eating zucchinis and the last of winter’s spinach, broccoli and beetroots:

-Past my vegie garden is my ‘food forest’:
+Past my vegie garden was my ‘food forest’:

-At one end of the food forest is the composting station.
-This is where the composting toilet results go, and all food and garden scraps, and entire dead animals.
-In fact, my neighbours bring me their expired animals to dispose of here.
-It burns hot and fast.
-When I empty stuff onto it, and come back a week later, it all looks like dirt.
-Ultimately, this feeds the vegies and fruit trees, which makes for a nearly-closed system of fertility.
+At one end of the food forest was the composting station.
+This was where the composting toilet results went, and all food and garden scraps, and entire dead animals.
+In fact, my neighbours brought me their expired animals to dispose of here.
+It burned hot and fast.
+When I emptied stuff onto it, and came back a week later, it all looked like dirt.
+Ultimately, this fed the vegies and fruit trees, which made for a nearly-closed system of fertility.

-The food forest is also home to bees:
+The food forest was also home to bees:

-Who think they own the forest and sometimes buzz me when I’m out there doing destructive things like weeding.
-I’ve learnt from experience that if buzzed, I get two warnings and then a sting.
-If it’s not a good day for a bee sting, I head inside after the first warning.
+The bees thought they owned the forest and sometimes buzzed me when I was out there doing destructive things like weeding.
+I learnt from experience that if buzzed, I get two warnings and then a sting.
+If it wasn’t a good day for a bee sting, I’d head inside after the first warning.